kamshory/PHPPushClient/README.md

 This program must be run with a console and cannot be accessed with a browser.
 This program will run in the background continuously.
 If the connection is lost, the program will try to establish a new connection.

+Process indicator to indicate that the process is running.
+Task scheduller can check the port opened by this program.
+If process is running, it will send "OK".

 # Usage

 ```php